Don Bosco High School, Tinsukia

-Don Bosco High School, Tinsukia, India, is a private Christian (Roman Catholic) minority institution established and administered by the Salesian Society of Don Bosco, having its provincial headquarters in Dimapur.
+Don Bosco High School in Tinsukia, Assam, India, is a private Christian (Roman Catholic) minority institution established and administered by the Salesian Society of Don Bosco, having its provincial headquarters in Dimapur.
 The school was established under the protection of Article 30(1) of the Indian constitution for the advancement of learning and propagation of the Christian religion.

 Objectives

 The aim of the institution is to impart religious, mental, moral, social and physical information based on the principles of Christian faith, to members of the Christian community.
 The method of education followed in the school was practiced by St. John Bosco, based on fear of God, on conviction, prevention of faults and paternal correction.